teiniker/teiniker-lectures-embedded-softwaredesign/architectures/message-oriented/README.md

 ![MQTT Broker](figures/MQTT-Broker.png)

-The publish-subscribe pattern requires a server, also known as a broker.
+The publish-subscribe pattern requires a server, also known as a **broker**.
 All the clients establish a connection with the server.
 A client that sends a message through the server is known as the **publisher**.